Skip to main content

 Retaliation After Reporting Discrimination

 Legal protection doesn’t end once a report is made.
 Employees are protected from retaliation if they complain about discrimination or participate in an investigation.
 Unfortunately, retaliation is common—and can include terminations, demotions, exclusion from projects, or sudden disciplinary action.
-We’ve worked with individuals who experienced retaliation just days after making a report.
+We’ve worked with individuals who experienced retaliation just days after reporting.
 In these cases, acting quickly to protect your rights can help limit further damage and preserve the evidence needed to move forward.

 We’re Ready To Support Your Employment Rights